 Message Explanation and/or corrective action Level Switching to admin-hotkey press The system is currently in user mode and is now switching to admin mode.
 The switch occurred because of a hotkey press by the administrator.
 LOG_PROCESSING Switching to admin-kbdhook.dll not found The keyboard hook load failed, so AppLock switches to admin mode.
 If a password is specified, the password prompt is displayed and remains until a valid password is entered.
 LOG_PROCESSING Switching to admin-keyboard hook initialization failure If the keyboard hook initialization fails, AppLock switches to admin mode.
 If a password is specified, the password prompt is displayed and remains until a valid password is entered.
-LOG_PROCESSING Switching to admin-registry read failure See the explanation of the "Registry read failure" above.
-AppLock is switching into Admin mode.
-If a password has been configured, the prompt will be displayed and will not be dismissed until a valid password is entered.
-LOG_PROCESSING Switching to TaskbarScreenMode In administration mode, the taskbar is visible and enabled.
-LOG_EX Switching to user mode The registry was successfully read and AppLock is starting the process to switch to user mode.
-LOG_PROCESSING Switching to user-hotkey press The system is currently in admin mode and is now switching to user mode.
+LOG_PROCESSING Switching to admin-registry read failure Switching to TaskbarScreenMode Switching to TaskbarScreenMode In administration mode, the taskbar is visible and enabled.
+Switching to user mode tching to user mode The registry was successfully read and AppLock is starting the process to switch to user mode.
+Switching to user-hotkey press hing to user-hotkey press The system is currently in admin mode and is now switching to user mode.
 The switch occurred because of a hotkey press by the administrator.
-LOG_PROCESSING Taskbar hook failure AppLock is unable to control the taskbar to prevent the locked application from re-enabling it.
+Taskbar hook failure AppLock is unable to control the taskbar to prevent the locked application from re-enabling it.
 LOG_ERROR Taskbar hook OK AppLock successfully installed control of the taskbar.
-LOG_EX Timeout looking for app window meout looking for app window After the application is launched, AppLock must wait until the application has initialized itself before proceeding.
+LOG_EX Timeout looking for app window After the application is launched, AppLock must wait until the application has initialized itself before proceeding.
 The application did not start successfully and AppLock has timed out.
-ToUser after admin, not at boot The user mode switch is attempted when the device boots and after the administrator presses the hotkey.
+LOG_ERROR ToUser after admin, not at boot ToUser after admin, not at boot The user mode switch is attempted when the device boots and after the administrator presses the hotkey.
 The mode switch is being attempted after a hotkey press.
-LOG_EX ToUser after admin-app still open The switch to user mode is being made via a hotkey press and the administrator has left the application open and has not made any changes in the configuration.
+ToUser after admin-app still open The switch to user mode is being made via a hotkey press and the administrator has left the application open and has not made any changes in the configuration.
 LOG_EX ToUser after admin-no app or cmd line change If user mode is being entered via a hotkey press, the administrator may have left the configured application open.
 If so, AppLock does not launch the application again unless a new application or command line has been specified; otherwise, it just locks it.
 LOG_EX